warweaver/remix-storage-plugin/README.md

 ## Set up Pinata

 Go to [pinata.cloud ](https://pinata.cloud/) and sign up.
 After that in the section API KEYS you can add a new key.<br>
+Copy past that key in to the plugin settings and click 'check settings'.<br>

 ![](images/pinata.png)